josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 *   It is the root of the crisis center area, just as `AppComponent` is the root of the entire application
 *   It is a shell for the crisis management feature area, just as the `AppComponent` is a shell to manage the high-level workflow

-Like most shells, the `CrisisCenterComponent` class is minimal because it has no business logic, and its template has no links, just a title and `<router-outlet>` for the crisis center child component.
+Like most shells, the `CrisisCenterComponent` class is minimal because it has no business logic, and its template has no links, just a title and the `router-outlet` element for the crisis center child component.

 <a id="child-route-config"></a>